charles-mitch200/Flask_Marketing-System/README.md

 # Flask_Marketing-System
-A marketing system built with Flask
+A marketing system with a Flask-based backend and frontend built with bootstrap.